MichelEChaghoury/InterviewPreparation/FAQ.md

 I would see this as an opportunity for me to learn a new skill, so I would be excited about the opportunity.
 I would agree to do the task before going away and quickly finding out how to do it.
-I would look at online training videos, and blogs, read company training manuals and do everything I could to learn how to carry out the task competently.
+I would look at online training videos, and blogs, read company training manuals, and do everything I could to learn how to carry out the task competently.
 If I were still unsure how to do part of the task, I would ask experienced work colleagues for information and advice.

 ## How do you handle stress and pressure?